October 21, 2003

 H. Peter Karoff (moderator), founder and chairman, The Philanthropic Initiative

-Click here to access audio and video recordings of the discussion.
+Click here to read a transcript of the discussion.

 On October 21, 2003, Bill Schambra took part in a webcast panel discussion hosted by The Philanthropic Initiative (TPI), a Boston-based nonprofit that works with philanthropists to make their giving more strategic, effective, and fulfilling.